 - a) Voluntary agreement;

 - b) Communicated by words;

 - c) At the time of the sexual activity;

 - d) To engage in each of the sexual activities at issue in a given case.
 Such agreement must be expressly requested and, if given, expressly stated.
 Current agreement must not be assumed or inferred from previous instances when reliable consent was given by the Complainant.
 Agreement from a person who is visibly intoxicated or otherwise impaired shall not be regarded as reliable consent.
-Agreement to engage in one sexual activity (such as a touching) is not agreement to engage in a different sexual activity (such as an act).
+Agreement to engage in one sexual activity (such as touching) is not agreement to engage in a different sexual activity (such as an act).
 Agreement can be withdrawn at any time and, if so withdrawn, the sexual activity shall stop.

-All first year students participate in a mandatory orientation program and the on-line HAVEN program offered by EverFi - these programs are designed to educate students about sexual misconduct and domestic violence, MMA policies and Maine laws, and the grievance process, as well as provide training on safe and effective bystander intervention and risk reduction strategies.
-A Title IX informational brochure is distributed to all new students and faculty/staff during the first month of their first semester.
-A session during Parent Orientation in the summer provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
+All first year students participate in a mandatory orientation program and the on-line SAPU (Sexual Assault Prevention for Undergraduates) program offered by EverFi - these programs are designed to educate students about sexual misconduct and domestic violence, MMA policies and Maine laws, and the grievance process, as well as provide training on safe and effective bystander intervention and risk reduction strategies.
+A session during Parent Orientation in the summer (offered virtually in 2020) provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
 Parents are given tools to have conversations with their students regarding their expectations of behavior.

-New employees participate in a Title IX/VAWA training session with the Title IX Coordinator or view an informational video.
+New employees participate in a training session with the Title IX Coordinator or view an informational video.

-The MMA policy prohibiting Sexual Misconduct, including Domestic Violence and Stalking, is included in Appendix B and describes in detail procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
+The MMA policies prohibiting Sexual Misconduct, including Domestic Violence and Stalking, is included in Appendix B and describe in detail procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
+The policies were updated in the summer of 2020 to reflect new Title IX regulations issued by the Department of Education.
 Among the options offered to students reporting incidents of sexual misconduct and domestic violence is assistance in notifying local police authorities, should the victim wish to report the crime to police and/or pursue legal action.

 Information and assistance in receiving on- and off-campus counseling and medical attention is available to students 24 hours a day through Campus Safety and the Academy Title IX Coordinator.
 Further information regarding judicial proceedings, possible sanctions, and appeal processes is also provided in the Student Honor Code of Conduct and Responsibilities.
-Students may also file a complaint regarding violations of the policy via a fillable form in the student portal.
+Students may also file a report of sexual harassment or sexual assault using the Anonymous Reporting Form on the Academy website here: https://mainemaritime.edu/campus-safety/sexual-harassment-misconduct-and-title-ix/ Options are available to either file the report anonymously or provide contact information for follow-up.